AmpliconSuite/AmpliconClassifier/README.md

 - `--add_chr_tag`: If you have a mix of hg19 and GRCh37 amplicons, you can set `--ref hg19` and `--add_chr_tag` to classify them all together.
 - `--min_flow`: Minumum cycle CN flow to consider among decomposed paths (default=1).
 - `--min_size`: Minimum cycle size (in bp) to consider as valid amplicon (default=5000).
-- `--report_comlexity`: Report a measurement of the amplicon's 'complexity' score, which represents a measurement of the complexity of the AA breakpoint graph decomposition.
 - `--verbose_classification`: Output verbose information in the `amplicon_classification_profiles.tsv` file, and create `edge_classification_profiles.tsv`.
 Useful for debugging.
 - `--force`: Disable No amp/Invalid class, if possible.
 Use only when extremely large CN seeds were used in AA amplicon generation (>10 Mbp intervals).
 - `--plotstyle [noplot, individual]`: Produce a radar-style plot of classification strengths.
 Default `noplot`.